Gravitational Waves in f(R) Gravity Power Law Model: 1. Introduction

 In the metric formalism of $f(R)$ gravity, the GWs have other modes of polarizations besides the tensor modes of polarization found in GR.
-Production and potential detection of GWs in $f(R)$ gravity were studied by C. Corda using Starobinsky model in \cite{corda01} and using a model of the form $ f(R) = R+R^{-1}$ in \cite{corda02}.
-These studies showed that massive mode of GW radiation \cite{corda03} could exist in $f(R)$ theory of gravity.
+Generation and possibilities of detection of GWs in $f(R)$ gravity were studied by C. Corda using the Starobinsky model in \cite{corda01} and using a model of the form $ f(R) = R+R^{-1}$ in \cite{corda02}.
+These studies indicate the existence of massive mode of GW radiation \cite{corda03} in $f(R)$ theory in metric formalism.
 In a recent study, the propagating degrees of freedom of GWs in $f(R)$ gravity are found to be 3 \cite{myung_propagating_2016}, and in another recent study on the Starobinsky model \cite{liang_polarizations_2017} showed that there exists a mixed state of massless breathing mode and massive scalar mode of polarization besides the usual tensor modes in the model.
-Thus the Newmann Penrose (NP) formalism cannot be applied in that study due to the existence of massive scalar modes of GW polarization.
+Thus the Newman-Penrose (NP) formalism cannot be applied in that study due to the existence of massive scalar modes of GW polarization.
 In our study, we'll restrict ourselves to the power law model of $f(R)$ gravity given by $f(R) = \alpha R^n$, where $\alpha$ is an arbitrary constant and $n$ is a real number.
-This model has been pursued in \cite{jaime_about_2013} and where it was concluded that the model can produce a late time acceleration in the Universe or a transient matter domination era, but not both.
-Same results were also obtained in the Refs. \cite{amendola_power-laws_2007, amendola_are_2007, amendola_conditions_2007} previously.
-In the Refs. \cite{capozziello_quintessence_2003, carloni_cosmological_2005, goswami_cosmological_2013} this model was discussed for the different special cases along with $n=-1$ and $n=3/2$, in which $n=3/2$ case is conformally equivalent to Liouville field theory.
+This model has been pursued in \cite{jaime_about_2013} to study the late time acceleration in the Universe.
+It is already established that realistic $f(R)$ gravity models may unify inflation, radiation dominance, matter dominance and dark energy \cite{Nojirim1, Nojirim2, Nojirim3, Nojirim4, Nojirim5}.
+In the Refs. \cite{capozziello_quintessence_2003, carloni_cosmological_2005, goswami_cosmological_2013} the power law model was discussed for the different special cases along with $n=-1$ and $n=3/2$, in which $n=3/2$ case is conformally equivalent to Liouville field theory.
 In another paper \cite{faraoni_r_2011}, the model was used for invoking the chameleon mechanism to work within the solar system and in which it was shown that for this to happen the value of $n$ is required to be very close to $1$.
 The result rendered from the work implied that the model is a poor candidate for a realistic alternative to dark energy.
 The cosmological dynamics of the model also has been studied in Ref. \cite{carloni_cosmological_2005}.
 It is to be noted that although the model used in our case is already ruled out in solar system tests \cite{zakharov}, we have noticed that in several studies \cite{faraoni_r_2011,capozz, borka, zakharov2} the model has been used as a toy model.
 These studies have motivated us to use this model for its simple form and more importantly because of the existence of massless scalar mode of polarization of GWs even in de sitter space.
 Also we think that a wide range of studies with this sort of new result will definitely help to decisively rule out or accept the model from future astrophysical/cosmological observations.

 In this work, we'd like to test the model in the GW regime to find out the possibility of its viability and the drawbacks.
 Another important point of this model is that it is the only model in $f(R)$ theories in the metric formalism which can give pure massless breathing mode as a special case.
 Here we'll study the model with the special case of $n=2$ along with the stability and polarization modes.